chalice-dev/aws-corpus/README.md

 7z a -t7z -m0=lzma -mx=9 -mfb=64 -md=32m -ms=off ~/aws_corpus.7z ~/aws_corpus
 ```

 The _expected size_ of the compressed version of the parallel corpus is `311495596 + 15024850 = 326520446` bytes, which is the size of each compressed corpus alone.
 Any improvement on this when they are compressed together must be due to their mutual information.
-The compressed size of the parallel corpus is `326429896` bytes, which is only `90,550` bytes smaller than expected - a negligible difference.
+The compressed size of the parallel corpus is `326429896` bytes, which is only `90,550` bytes or `90.5KB` smaller than expected

 This must be partly due to using the wrong compression algorithm, as 7zip can't compress streams.
 Indeed, `aws_corpus.tar.gz` is `254MB` compared to `aws_corpus.7z` (above) which is `312MB`.